liferay/liferay-docs/develop/tutorials/articles/290-configuration/01-making-apps-configurable/06-custom-system-settings-ui.markdown

 @product@ applications use the Apache Felix Configuration Admin Service to provide application configuration.
-By specifying a single Configuration Interface class, the configuration data is typed and scoped, and the application has an auto-generated configuration user interface, available in Control Panel &rarr;
-Configuration &rarr; System Settings as soon as the configuration is registered.
+By specifying a single Configuration Interface class, the configuration data is typed and scoped, and the application gains an auto-generated configuration user interface, available in Control Panel &rarr; Configuration &rarr; System Settings once the configuration is registered.
 If this is new information for you, consider first reading the set of tutorials on
 [Making Applications Configurable](/develop/tutorials/-/knowledge_base/7-1/making-applications-configurable).

 This tutorial describes how to customize the System Settings entry's user